redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 Lenin was wiser when he faced the dilemma of the liberals who supported the new regime.
-He stated it correctly: Was the N.E.P. an evolutionary or a tactical measure To this "class truth propounded by a class enemy" he replied frankly. "_A development such as that expected by Ustryalov is possible.
+He stated it correctly: Was the N.E.P. an evolutionary or a tactical measure?
+To this "class truth propounded by a class enemy" he replied frankly. "_A development such as that expected by Ustryalov is possible.
 History has seen all sorts of metamorphoses....
 Great historical issues are decided by the masses_."
 And pending the great